surroundaustralia/profiles-catalogue-dataset/README.md

 So, each profile must look like this:

 *  `PROFILE_FOLDER`
-    * `profile.ttl`
+    * `PROFILE_FILE.ttl`
     * *other profile file x*
     * *other profile file y*

-The name of the `PROFILE_FOLDER` doesn't really matter - it's noly used to separate profile content for management - but should be reconisable as a short code for the profile.
+The actual name of `PROFILE_FOLDER` & `PROFILE_FILE` is based on the profile's ID, as assigned by ProfCat (i.e. it's not something the profile sets), but it's usually obvious what it is - the profile acronym or last segment of its URI.
+It's only used to separate profile content for management - but should be reconisable as a short code for the profile.